a0094487/toolkit/README.md

 # toolkit
-Multi-tool scripts for modular use in work.
+Assembling multi-tool scripts for modular use in work.

 Aiming for flexibility and ease of use enough for similarly positioned business/accountancy professionals with only basic knowledge of programming.